tokio-rs/website/content/tokio/tutorial/async.md

             // Check if the stored waker matches the current task's waker.
             // This is necessary as the `Delay` future instance may move to
-            // a differnt task between calls to `poll`.
+            // a different task between calls to `poll`.
 If this happens, the
             // waker contained by the given `Context` will differ and we
             // must update our stored waker to reflect this change. if !waker.will_wake(cx.waker()) {